bnovak1/json2mdheadings/README.md

 ## Testing

-To run the tests for json2mdheadings, use the following command:
+To run the tests for json2mdheadings (pytest package required), use the following command:

 ```shell
 python -m pytest tests